 We live in a world of faster, better, stronger.
 The insurance industry is no different.
 We try to load our “toolboxes” with the newest, best, high tech equipment to make our jobs easier and more efficient.
 The Drone or UAV (unmanned aerial vehicle) is a hot trend in claims adjusting.
-I must admit, the benefits are pretty impressive which is why we utilize drones in some circumstances at CJ Hester, Inc. They fly, they take pictures, but they are still machines.
+All Mini, Micro, and Nano Drone have conquered the drone industry and I must admit, the benefits are pretty impressive which is why we utilize drones in some circumstances at CJ Hester, Inc. They fly, they take pictures, but they are still machines.
 Can a moving camera determine hail damage?
 Can it see leaky pipes?
 Maybe, maybe not…that is why drones do not replace an adjuster.
 Drones will always be just a tool no different from our tablets, tape measures, and ladders.
 Hope you enjoy Cathy’s Tuesday Tip! ~Cathy

 Drones help keep adjusters safe and increase their value at the same time.
 Stepping onto a slick roof is a potential hazard for anyone having to walk around, measure, and take pictures.
 There is danger in just climbing a ladder.
 The knowledge of flying a drone and having an FAA license adds to your value as an adjuster.
 Using a drone could potentially make an adjuster 40-50% more efficient.